serenity-is/docs/api/js/corelib/classes/RemoteView.md

 [`PagingOptions`](../interfaces/PagingOptions.md)

-The paging options to set
+The paging options to set.

 #### Returns